 - QC thinks that for solutions 3 and 4 add constraints for 5GC compared to EPC.
 Ericsson think it is OK in order to fix this issue.

-Working assumption: If RRC_INACTIVE and GWUS are supported then network ensures GWUS is configured on all paging narrowbands.
+[cb] Working assumption: If RRC_INACTIVE and GWUS are supported then network ensures GWUS is configured on all paging narrowbands.

 7.3.3 Transmission in preconfigured resources corrections